-D. PROJECT APPROVAL PROCESS
+CD.
+PROJECT APPROVAL PROCESS SKETCH DESIGN APPROVAL

-Where the exterior of a house is changed in any way by alteration, demolition, or addition, an application must be submitted to the HOA for approval.
+1. Where the exterior of a house is changed in any way by alteration, demolition, or addition, an application must be submitted to the HOA for Sketch Design approval.
 The approvals process consists of two phases: Stage 1 Sketch Design, and Stage 2 Building Plan Submission.

-STAGE 1 APPROVAL: SKETCH DESIGN
+STACE 1 APPROVAL: SKETCH DESIGN

-The purpose of the Stage 1 Sketch Design Approval is to provide early guidance to applicants of the Design constraints, and therefore to avoid unnecessary expenditure to the applicant.
+- 2. The purpose of the Stage 1 Sketch Design Approval is to provide early guidance to applicants of the Design constraints, and therefore to avoid unnecessary expenditure to the applicant. - 3.
+Applicant's agent to submit a Preliminary Sketch Design to the HOA containing the information specified by the HOA in the Project Description and categorisation phase.
+It must consist ing of uncoloured black line drawings that complies with the building rules, containing the following minimum information as requested by the HOA during the Project Description and and Categorisation phase.
+This information can include : where applicable:

-Applicant's agent to submit a Preliminary Sketch Design to the HOA consisting of uncoloured black line drawings that complies with the building rules, containing the following minimum information where applicable:
+\"AS BUILT drawings":

-1. "AS BUILT drawings": a site plan 1:200, specifying site area, existing coverage, bulk, FSR, boundary and building lines, servitudes, hard and soft landscaped areas, levels, and existing height from a datum level;
+1. \a Site plan 1:200, specifying site area, existing coverage, bulk, FSR, boundary \\and building lines, servitudes, hard and soft landscaped areas, levels, and existing height from a datum level;

-2. NEW PROPOSED WORK:
+2. \\\NEW PROPOSED WORK:

-- 2.1.
-Site plan 1:200 of proposed new work specifying proposed coverage, bulk, FSR, the impact on adjacent buildings, levels, and heights above a clearly definable datum level; - 2.2.
-Concept drawings of Sections and Elevations indicating "as built" compared to proposed; - 3.
+- \\Site plan 1:200 of proposed new work specifying proposed coverage, bulk, FSR, the impact on adjacent buildings, levels, and heights above a clearly definable datum level; - 4. \\\\Concept drawings of Sections and Elevations indicating "as built" compared to proposed; - 5.
 Report: A written description of the extent and scope of the planned works.